-Lake Elmo Park Reserve is popular with families for swimming, fishing, camping and hiking.
+Lake Elmo Park Reserve is popular with families for swimming, fishing, camping, birding/animal watching and hiking.
 Of its over 2000 acres, 80 percent is set aside for preservation and protection, with a goal to return it to a pre-settler condition resembling in the mid-1800s.
 When away from the developed areas, visitors can spot a variety of wildlife.
 I recall rather bold raccoons circling our campsites at night.
-The park will began upgrading the hiking paths during the fall of 2019, among updates will be boardwalks along Eagle Point Lake.
+The park began upgrading the hiking paths during the fall of 2019, among updates will be boardwalks along Eagle Point Lake.

 Lake Elmo Park Reserve Beach